 Facing the depth of the problem (interrupting our denials)

 What becomes clear when we apply decolonial critiques to the issue of sustainable development is that modern promises – including the promise of mainstream forms of development – can only be fulfilled within a colonial system that is premised on the dominance of a particular subset of humanity at the expense of the well-being of all other humans, and the environment itself.
 Thus, the modern-colonial mode of existence is both inherently harmful, and inherently unsustainable.
-Furthermore, because we are all entangled as part of the same planetary metabolism, it is not possible to buffer oneself from the sum effects of climate change; ultimately, it is and will affect us all, albeit in highly uneven ways.
+Furthermore, because we are all entangled as part of the same social-ecological metabolism, it is not possible to buffer oneself from the sum effects of climate change; ultimately, it is and will affect us all, albeit in highly uneven ways.
 However, because the illusion of separation is so powerful, it seems reasonable for those of us who live inside of the house to frame ourselves not only as outside of the threat of experiencing catastrophic climate change (because we believe we can protect ourselves from its harshest dimensions, as we have thus far), but also outside of responsibility for climate change itself (because we do not see how modern existence is fueled by the very processes that cause climate change).
 As we have suggested, we understand this illusion primarily as a problem of denial, rather than a problem of ignorance (lack of information) or immorality (lack of values).
 In particular, with our research collective, we have identified three primary orienting denials that are maintained through a continued investment in the continuity (or sustainability) of this modern-colonial habit of being and its associated institutions.
 This includes denial of:

 Systemic colonial violence that underwrites the maintenance of the dominant system, which is premised on racialized exploitation and expropriation.
 This denial leads to the belief that violence is either entirely external to or exceptional within the system, or otherwise occasionally justified in the service of a larger purpose (e.g. progress, development);